dimarconicola/storiellai/readme.md

     *   Check speaker and amplifier connections.
     *   Verify audio output settings in `raspi-config`.
     *   Test with `aplay /usr/share/sounds/alsa/Front_Center.wav`.
-    *   Check `pygame` mixer initialization in logs.
+    *   Check `pygame` mixer initialization in logs: `cat src/storyteller.log | grep mixer`.

 *   **Volume knob not working:**
     *   Verify MCP3008 wiring, especially SPI connections (CLK, MISO, MOSI, CS) and power (VDD, VREF, GNDs).
-    *   Ensure the correct ADC channel is used in `hal.py`.
+    *   Ensure the correct ADC channel is used in `app_config.py` (`ADC_CHANNEL_VOLUME`).
     *   Check potentiometer wiring (GND, Wiper to ADC channel, 3.3V).
     *   Test the MCP3008 with a simple Python script example from the Adafruit library.

 *   **NFC card not read:**
     *   Verify PN532 wiring and SPI configuration.
-    *   Ensure the correct Python library for PN532 is installed and used.
     *   Check if the NFC card UID matches a `card_<UID>.json` file.
+    *   Look for NFC reader errors in the log: `cat src/storyteller.log | grep UID`.
+    *   Try creating a card with a simple numeric UID (e.g., "000001").

 *   **Script not running on boot:**
     *   Check systemd service status: `sudo systemctl status storyteller.service`.
     *   Check service logs: `journalctl -u storyteller.service`.
+    *   Verify paths in `storyteller.service` match your actual installation.

+*   **LED not working:**
+    *   Check the LED connection to the GPIO pin specified in `app_config.py`.
+    *   Verify the button's LED wiring (usually has a positive and ground connection).
+    *   Test with a simple Python script to toggle the LED.

+*   **Battery monitoring issues:**
+    *   Verify the voltage divider is correctly connected to the MCP3008.
+    *   Check the channel assignment in `time_utils.py`.
+    *   Test the ADC with a simple script to read and print the voltage.
+    *   Look for battery-related entries in the log: `cat src/storyteller.log | grep battery`.

+*   **Unexpected errors or crashes:**
+    *   Check the structured logs for details: `cat src/storyteller.log`.
+    *   Look for error traces: `cat src/storyteller_error.log`.
+    *   If the error is reproducible, try running manually: `cd src && python box.py`.
+    *   Check if audio files exist and aren't corrupted.

 ---

 ## Future Ideas

-*   More sophisticated LED patterns for different states (e.g., story finished, error).
+*   Add gesture control (tap sequence patterns for different functions)
-*   Web interface for managing stories on the SD card (would require adding back some web server components like Flask, but could still be local network only).
+*   Create a simple web interface for managing stories on the SD card (accessible via local network)
-*   Support for multiple narrations per story part (e.g., different voices).
+*   Support for multiple narrations per story (different voices, languages)
-*   Battery power option with low-battery warning/shutdown.
-*   "Shuffle all stories" mode, perhaps triggered by a special NFC card or a different button combination.
+*   "Shuffle all stories" mode triggered by a special NFC card
+*   Ambient light sensor to automatically adjust LED brightness
+*   Sleep timer function (play for N minutes then fade out)
+*   Record and play back child's own narration
+*   Add simple text-to-speech capability for dynamic content
+*   Incorporate a small display for basic status information and story titles
+*   Create companion app for managing content via Bluetooth